-To Withhold or Not: Trump’s Order Gives Employers a New Dilemma
+To withhold or not: Trump’s order gives employers a new dilemma

 “Since employees must still pay those taxes next year, this order is really an offer of a zero-interest loan rather than an actual reduction in tax liability,” said Michael Feroli, economist at J.P.
 Morgan.
 “It remains quite unclear whether employers will actually change withholding schedules, particularly if it could lead to financial uncertainties in 2021.”

 Because questions about the constitutionality of the policy persist, businesses are likely to hold off any decisions at least until the government provides additional guidance.
-On Monday, several large corporations declined to say what they would do, because they wanted the Trump administration to provide more details first.“We’re awaiting guidance from the U.S. Treasury Department on the payroll tax deferral, and we’ll make decisions on implementation once that’s been provided,” said Randy Hargrove, a spokesman for Walmart, the country’s largest private employer, with 1.5 million workers.
+On Monday, several large corporations declined to say what they would do, because they wanted the Trump administration to provide more details first.

+“We’re awaiting guidance from the U.S. Treasury Department on the payroll tax deferral, and we’ll make decisions on implementation once that’s been provided,” said Randy Hargrove, a spokesman for Walmart, the country’s largest private employer, with 1.5 million workers.

 One option some employers might consider is to withhold the tax and repay workers later if it is eventually forgiven.
 But that would defeat the purpose of stimulating the economy now, when it could use the help.